 About Go Hasegawa

-Go Hasegawa is a licensed Japanese Architect.
-He was born in the Saitama prefecture in Japan, and studied at the Tokyo Institute of Technology.
-He completed his masters in architecture in 2002, after which he worked at the Taira Nishizawa Architects office untill 2004.
-In 2005 he established the Go Hasegawa & Associates office.
-He lectured at the Tokyo Institute of Technology, the Tokyo University of Science, and the Hosei University.
-He is visiting professor at the Academy of Architecture of Mendrisio, Switzerland.
+Go Hasegawa is a Japanese Architect from the Tokyo Institute of Technology.
+He worked at the Taira Nishizawa Architects office until 2004.
+In 2005, he established the Go Hasegawa & Associates office.
+He lectured at the Tokyo Institute of Technology, the Tokyo University of Science, and Hosei University, and he is a visiting professor at the Academy of Architecture of Mendrisio, Switzerland.

 He has received several awards—including the 2008 Shinkenchiku Prize and the 2014 AR Design Vanguard—and has made many publications, such as Go Hasegawa Works (TOTO Publishing, 2012) and Go Hasegawa Conversations with European Architects (LIXIL Publishing, 2015).
 In 2015, he received his Ph.D. in Engineering from the Tokyo Institute of Technology.